 Graduate students may borrow a maximum of \$20,500 per academic year in unsubsidized loans.
 Students are given up to or more than 10 years to pay back all loans.

 Students must be enrolled in a minimum of 6 credits to be eligible for federal loans.
-For more information about interest rates and Stafford loans, visit FAFSA's Federal Stafford Loans website.
+For more information about interest rates and Stafford loans.

 Graduate/Professional Direct PLUS Loan